haihala/whoops-all-grapplers/Documentation/Design/Systems/blocking.md

 # Blocking

-Hold 4 or 1 to block.
+Hold back to block.
 Every move does lethal chip damage.
+Blocking is hitbox based.
+A blocking character has a blockbox similarily to a hitbox and if a move makes contact with the blockbox before touching a hurtbox, it is blocked.
+The blockbox is initially created when an attack would hit but the player is holding back.
+Holding down back places the blockbox differently to holding just back.

-## Just block
+## Parry

+Quickly tapping forwards before blocking will result in a parry.
+For most characters, parrying will negate chip and increase pushback.

+You can't parry mid blockstring.
+The window only starts if you aren't blocking while doing the inputs.

-TODO: How narrow?
+TODO: Window size
-Start a block in a narrow window before getting hit.
-Just blocking leads to better **frame advantage**, reduced **push back**, and no chip damage.

-## AJB

-TODO: How long does ajb last?
-Stands for Auto Just Block.
-Press 5D to start AJB.
-Costs 1 zeal to start, but after starting will automatically just block all strikes for a period of time.

-## Push block

-Costs 1 zeal.
-Long but narrow strike that will push the opponent back if not blocked.
-Has no effect on the opponent if blocked.
-Deals no damage.

-Inputs:
-    3B is downwards push block
-    6B is horizontal push block
-    9B is upwards push block
+Implementation: Tapping forward starts a window, if during this window an attack is blocked, it is parried instead.